Introduction

 Step 3: Install PuTTY

-Install PuTTY by running the following command:
+Install PuTTY with the following command:

 sudo apt install -y putty